Ongoing Education /Classes

 El Dorado Chapter, California Native Plants Society

-Welcome to the El Dorado Chapter of the California Native Plant Society.
+Welcome to the El Dorado Chapter of the California Native Plants Society.
 Our chapter lies in El Dorado County on the west slope of the Sierra Nevada, stretching from the foothills at the edge of the Sacramento Valley to the mountains at Echo Summit.
 Our chapter works to protect and teach about all native plants in the county, from rare to common.

 Gold Field Notes, the newsletter of the El Dorado Chapter of the California Native Plant Society, is published bimonthly.
 The newsletter highlights chapter meetings, programs, and activities, as well as timely news and information of interest to our members.
 Membership includes a subscription to Gold Field Notes, as well as subscriptions to the CNPS journal Fremontia and the CNPS quarterly Bulletin.

 El Dorado Irrigation District

 The El Dorado Irrigation District provides news, articles, information and much more that is not only useful but could save your life in the event of a fire.
 EID conducts regular Board meetings that are open to the public, normally held the second and fourth Monday of each month.
 Check their events calendar to see upcoming Board meetings, public workshops, and other events.
 You can receive notices when events or meetings are posted by signing up for eNews.

 EID's Communications Department produces The Waterfront newsletter six times per year.
 The newsletter is mailed to customers with their bills.
 It is also available electronically if your bill is paid online.

 Green Acres Nursery